slds-lmu/paper_2023_cooper/README.md

 remotes::install_github("jemus42/cooper")
 ```

+Then, run the `run-all.R` script to reproduce the results.

 ### Section 2: Proof of Concept

 - To re-run simulations, the `1-run-batchtools.R` script will need to be adapted to the local
-environment as they expect an HPC setting (lines 129f).
+environment as they expect an HPC setting (lines 72f).
+See instructions below for running them locally.
-- The number of replications can be changed using the `repls` variable in line 13.
+- The number of replications can be changed using the `repls` variable in line 15: `repls = 1000`.
 - Results are stored in `results/` as .rds files `1-results-poc.rds` and `1-results-long-poc.rds`.
 - Figure 1 of the manuscript is then produced by `1-figure-1-proof-of-concept-bias.R`.
 - Figures 2 through 4 are produced by `2-figure-2-3-4-high-dim-sim-variable-selection.R`.